Code-Institute-Submissions/Project-2-Cheltenham-Winners-2016-2018/README.md

 # Cheltenham Winners 2016-2018

-As an interested person in horse racing, I find it quite easy to study the form and have  apunt on a horse based on the facts and statistics.
+As an interested person in horse racing, I find it quite easy to study the form and have a punt on a horse based on the facts and statistics.
 To some people it can be very off putting as there is a lot of details to consider if you are trying to back a winner.
-Some of these factors would be the age of the horse, the going(how soft the ground is), the distance of the race and the recent of form of the horse.
-IF horse racing is a hobby well then all this is of interest of to you but sometimes a person may want to have a punt on a horse for the big racing festivals which only come around once a year.
+Some of these factors would be the age of the horse, the going(how soft the ground is), the distance of the race and the recent form of the horse.
+If horse racing is a hobby well then all this is of interest to you but sometimes a person may want to have a punt on a horse for the big racing festivals which only come around once a year.

-From the research I have carried ot, it is clear that a person with little to no experience or any great interest in horse racing will still have heard of certain famous trainers and jockeys.
-For this reason I was inspired to create an application for those people who simple want to back a horse for the Cheltenham Racing festival based on the facts of who the jockey is riding the horse or the trainer who trains the horse.
+From the research I have carried out, it is clear that a person with little to no experience or any great interest in horse racing will still have heard of certain famous trainers and jockeys.
+For this reason I was inspired to create an application for those people who simply want to back a horse for the Cheltenham Racing Festival based on the facts of who the jockey is riding or the trainer who trains the horse.

 I have gathered data from the last three Cheltenham Festivals and will add new data each year after the close of the festival.
-I feel that in ten years time, I will have a copulate amount of data which will help the person pick the most accurate winner based on information given.
+I feel that in ten years time, I will have a copulate amount of data which will help the user pick the most accurate winner based on information given.

 Although I know for a long time what data I wanted to use for this project, it was testing to figure out what exactly I could chart.
 Normally you would chart figures but in this project I’m not actually charting the number of winners per race, I am looking at the stats and facts of each race so that you can see and get an idea for which trainer or jockey or both has a good or bad record per race.